bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

    not exist by default and must be created if you want to use it.)

 #.
 You can use the hooks built into many of the templates to add or modify
    the UI from an :ref:`extension <extensions>`.
 Hooks generally don't go away and have a stable interface.

-The third method is the best if there are hooks in the appropriate places.
+The third method is the best if there are hooks in the appropriate places and the change you want to do is possible using hooks.
+It's not very easy to modify existing UI using hooks; they are most commonly used for additions.
+You can make modifications if you add JS code which then makes the modifications when the page is loaded.
+You can remove UI by adding CSS to hide it.

 Unlike code hooks, there is no requirement to document template hooks, so you just have to open up the template and see (search for ``Hook.process``).